validatedpatterns/docs/content/patterns/industrial-edge/_index.md

 ### Secrets exchange and management

+FIXME(bandini): This image is missing ESO on the spoke and it needs to drop the secrets from ACM.
+Also the secrets to cloud is totally non obvious .
+The cloud should be a laptop if anything

 [![Secret exchange and management](/images/industrial-edge/edge-mfg-security-sd.png)](/images/industrial-edge/edge-mfg-security-sd.png)

 _Figure 8: Schematic view of secrets exchange and management in an Industrial Edge solution._